Advice for raising children with a narcissist.

 The best advice by Sam Vaknin is no contact, only you know how your kids are coping and if you have to go no contact.

-If they come home all over, let them let it out, so it doesn’t stay within them, give them a time frame, then get an activity done, dancing, watching a movie, reading a book, anything to get their minds back on track.
+If the children come home after seeing the narcissist all over, let them, let it out, so it doesn’t stay within them, give them a time frame, then get an activity done, dancing, watching a movie, reading a book, anything to get their minds back on track.